Nassau Coliseum: Belmont Park arena and Islanders’ temporary return

-New leaseholder
+New leaseholders

 In June 2020, Mikhail Prokhorov, whose company ran the Nassau Coliseum, announced that the arena would be closed indefinitely while it sought new investors to take it over and assume the remaining debt as a result of the COVID-19 pandemic.
 NYCB pulled out of its naming rights contract in late August 2020.

 In August 2020, Nassau Coliseum's lease was taken over by Nassau Live Center, LLC, which is headed by a Florida-based businessman Nick Mastroianni II, whose company was responsible for the loan to help with the renovation of the arena.
-The new leaseholder agreed to let the Islanders play their home games in the arena, but the Islanders moved to UBS Arena in 2021.
+The new leaseholder agreed to let the Islanders play their home games in the arena until the UBS Arena was finished.